nigini/stako/privacy.md

 #### Identifiable information

 While using our Services, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but it is not limited to your name and email ("Identifiable Information").
+This personally identifiable information may include but it is not limited to your name and email ("Identifiable Information").

 Our use of your identifiable information is restricted to:
   1. **authentication**: make sure you are who you say you are;
   2. **authorization**: make sure no other user has access to your data;
   3. **identification**: correctly associate to you all the data you provide through our services and eventual questionnaires;
-  4. **communication**: we will only contact you regarding matters specifically relevant to the studies you opted to participate including, but not limited to needed support and updates to our services and studies, request study information, and invitation to participate in related studies and activities.
+  4. **communication**: we will only contact you regarding matters specifically relevant to the studies you opted to participate in including, but not limited to needed support and updates to our services and studies, requests for study information, and invitations to participate in related studies and activities.

 ### Log Data